Rightpoint/RZBluetooth/README.md

  - Multiple read and write calls will not cause more connect or discover events than required.
 The discover events are batched up and triggered on the next runloop iteration.

 This hides a lot of the delegate callback pain.
-Commonly in Core Bluetooth implementations, more characteristics cause tightly coupled chains in the delegate.
+Commonly in Core Bluetooth implementations, the delegate callbacks cause tight coupling between different services.
+This makes writing re-usable code very challenging.
 The command pattern loosens up that coupling to allow different bluetooth services to be developed and supported in isolation.
-This allows the development of "Profile" level APIs.
+This enables the development of Service level APIs which can be developed and supported in the same code base, even if the peripheral does not support the service.

-# Profile Level APIs
+# Service Level APIs
-Application level code does not want to read and write `NSData` blobs, it wants Profile level APIs that work with whatever domain knowledge the services and characteristics encapsulate.
-RZBluetooth comes with APIs for many of the standard bluetooth profiles, and these provide a pattern for developers to extend RZBluetooth to support their own proprietary profiles.
+Developers connecting to Bluetooth devices do not want to read and write `NSData` blobs.
+Developers want to interact with expressive API's with real model objects that encapsulate the domain knowledge of the services and characteristics.
+RZBluetooth comes with APIs for many of the standard bluetooth services.
+These provide a pattern for developers to extend RZBluetooth to support their own proprietary service.

 ```objc
 - (void)exampleOperations